mergestat/docs/blog/2023-03-07-identifying-open-source-risk-part-2/index.md

 Now to find out who can help us determine if we’re actually vulnerable.
 Hopefully we have a version number in the `pom.xml` or equivalent build tool.
 If we have to dive deeper to check deployment status then we probably need to find the last person who touched the package manager file.

-Here’s a query to find all developers and committers who lasted modified the maven files which look like they use Log4J:
+Here’s a query to find all developers and committers who last modified the maven files which look like they use Log4J:

 ```sql
 --- TODO(amenowanna) this needs some help